 First, we find that PG&E's proposed cost recovery mechanism is appropriate.
 Under this mechanism, PG&E will begin recovering costs associated with bundled customers through generation rates and will track costs that are not currently recovered in rates - including costs associated with opt-out customers - through a memorandum account.
-In D. 19-11-016, we required the IOUs "to procure on behalf of the CCA or ESP [that has opted out of its obligation] and have the costs of any such procurement allocated to the customers of the CCA or ESP on a non-bypassable basis based on the cost allocation mechanism."
-PG&E's proposed mechanism appropriately holds these costs in a memorandum account until the Commission adopts a decision that implements the non-bypassable allocation we described in D. 19-11-016 (the Modified CAM).
-To the extent PG&E incurs costs on behalf of its bundled customers that are not currently recovered in rates, it is also reasonable for the memorandum account to track these costs until we determine an appropriate recovery mechanism for them.
+In D.19-11-016, we required the IOUs "to procure on behalf of the CCA or ESP [that has opted out of its obligation] and have the costs of any such procurement allocated to the customers of the CCA or ESP on a non-bypassable basis based on the cost allocation mechanism."
+58 PG&E's proposed mechanism appropriately holds these costs in a memorandum account until the Commission adopts a decision that implements the non-

+56 D. 19-11-016 at OP 9(a).